Doi Murgi is a gently spiced Bengali chicken curry made with sweetened curd, called Mishti Doi, and a blend of carefully chosen spices.

 Doi Murgi/ Doi Chicken, the final process of Cooking:

-- Temper the oil with Cinnamon Stick, Dry Red Chili, Bay Leaf, Green, Black Cardamom, Javitri, and clove.
+- Temper the oil with Cinnamon Stick, Dry Red Chili, Bay Leaf, Green, Black Cardamom, Javitri, and Clove.

 - Add finely chopped onion and cook till the Onions are crisp and brown in color.